yoav130193/vim-notif-service/README.md

 ### **Notification Strategies**

 Notification handling is implemented using the **Strategy Pattern**, enabling flexible addition or modification of communication channels.
-All you need to do is implement a `NotificationStrategy` class and add your class to `defineStrategies` method.
+For new channels implement a new `NotificationStrategy` class and add it's preference indicator to `defineStrategies` method.

 Current options:
 - **EmailNotification**: Handles email notifications.